 It is so tempting to whip out your phone and take a photo of your damaged picture and get it restored, simple right?
 Not exactly.
 Let us take a look at the issues that can occur when using a phone to take a photo of your image.
 We can also see the difference a scan...

 Scanning challenges come along once in a while and I wanted to share this one with you.
 How to scan a 49-inch painting.
 I was contacted by a client who wanted a scan of a painting.
 Not a photo but a scan!
 The painting was 49 x 39 inches and came in an 8-inch plaster...

 What is the process involved in photograph enlarging and how does it work?
 This post examines the ins and outs of one of one the fundamentals of image processing.
 Photograph enlarging is often requested in photo restoration.
 Old photos are often small and wallet...

 Batch scanning photos can be daunting but this breakdown of the process should help get you started.
 Time - Time is your biggest factor when batch scanning masses of photos.
 Planning and streamlining any process will make it far more enjoyable.
 Making a plan will help...

 Getting a high-resolution scan from your all in one printer scanner copier can be a bit of a trial.
-This 7 steps to a better scan post, helps with the most common problems and solutions.
-Let us lay down the basics.
-Photo restoration requires a good scan.
-The image...
+This "7 steps to a better scan" post, helps with the most common problems and solutions.
+Following all the steps below will ensure your scan is good enough for...

 .
 Sometimes images are too big to scan in one piece especially the very long panorama photos that can reach well over 30 inches and bigger than 50 inches sometimes! . .
 Scanning Problem: The scans don't match? .
 When you scan a photo with multiple scans, you may find...